How to manage facial eczema?

 Facial eczema in children

 In children over two years old, facial dermatitis becomes less common.
 The lesions may appear thick and whitish, causing intense itching.
-Noticeable signs include wrinkled folds under the lower eyelids (Dennie-Morgan sign) and common involvement around the mouth. _x000B_Children tend to scratch facial eczema patches, which can appear red, inflamed, or even develop complications such as scratching lesions and impetigo (bacterial superinfection).
+Noticeable signs include wrinkled folds under the lower eyelids (Dennie-Morgan sign) and common involvement around the mouth.
+Children tend to scratch facial eczema patches, which can appear red, inflamed, or even develop complications such as scratching lesions and impetigo (bacterial superinfection).

 Child with atopic dermatitis on the face